Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Ball State's games this year have hit the over on two of five set point totals (40%).

-- Ball State is 2-0 against the spread and 3-0 overall in games when it records more than 22.8 points.
+- When Ball State records more than 22.8 points, it is 2-0 against the spread and 3-0 overall.

 - The Cardinals have turned the ball over seven times this season, one fewer than the Eagles have forced (8).